Commercial airplane flying during sunrise.

 You can talk to your Account Lead about your specific use case, but campaign extensions are generally possible with no extra costs associated.
 This type of modification will require revision to the signed IO.
 Lead time for implementation from the moment a revised IO is finalized is 24 hours.

-24-48 hours from the moment a campaign is finalized.
-This include a signed IO by both parties with the breakdown of ad units, rate, and targeting, creatives submitted within specs and approved by Viasat and our airline partners.
+24 - 48 hours from the moment a campaign is finalized.
+This includes a signed IO by both parties with the breakdown of ad units, rate, and targeting, creatives submitted within specs and approved by Viasat and our airline partners.

-Yes, you can – please speak with Account Lead with your request.
+Yes, you can.
+Please speak with your Account Lead about your request.

 Impressions, Viewable Impressions, Clicks, Click-through Rate, Activations, Action Rate, and Spend.

 You will track visitors to your website from your campaign with us in your analytics tool.
-It's normal that there might be a small delta between the redirect number we state and what your tool reports.
-This small delta can be due to a few factors such as network latency over the satellite network and content heavy websites with slow load times where passengers are impatient and jump to another site before waiting for the sponsor website to fully load.
-If you are seeing a large variation (>10%) it may be due to how your analytics tool is setup.
+It's normal for there to be a slight discrepancy between the redirect number we state and what your tool reports.
+This small delta can be due to a few factors, such as network latency over the satellite network and content-heavy websites with slow load times, where passengers are impatient and jump to another site before waiting for the sponsor website to fully load.
+If you are seeing a large variation (>10%), it may be due to how your analytics tool is set up.

 There are several ways to trigger your analytics tag to fire on your page in Google Tag Manager (GTM) or Adobe Launch: